For the membership year April 2020 to March 2021

-The Association’s strategy was revised to focus on three key areas:
+The Association’s strategy was confirmed as focusing on three key areas:

 - Leveraging New Zealand's emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.

-- Optimising wind energy’s position and ensure the regulatory environment supports wind farm development.
+- Optimising wind energy’s position and ensuring the regulatory environment supports wind farm development.

 - Expanding the opportunity for wind energy development to enable community and industrial projects including wind's integration with other technologies.

-The quantum of new renewable generation required is a challenge and the imperative to strengthen the RMA to recognise the national importance of renewable electricity generation and enable transmission is now well understood but remains urgent.
-Other important areas to progress include providing certainty on transmission and distribution pricing and the implementation of proposed ETS changes.
+The imperative to strengthen the resource management system to recognise the national importance of renewable electricity generation and enable transmission remains urgent.
+Other important areas to progress include: